HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Clinical Informatics Fellowship

-Children’s Hospital of Philadelphia invites applications for our Clinical Informatics Fellowship.
+Children’s Hospital of Philadelphia's Clinical Informatics Fellowship was one of the first programs in the nation to be accredited in 2017.
+We invite you to apply to participate in this opportunity.
+Two clinical informatics fellowship positions are available.
+We accept candidates from all ACGME primary clinical specialties.
 The two-year program includes both didactic and rotational training.
 The fellows are prepared for certification in the clinical informatics subspecialty and equipped to be a practicing informatician, leader, and innovator in academic, healthcare, and industry settings.
 Upon successful completion of the program, the Clinical Informatics Fellow can expect to:

 - Master the Core Content set forth by the American Medical Informatics Association (AMIA) for the Subspecialty of Clinical Informatics.